Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Legislative Decree 206/2005 on the Consumer Code;

-- Legislative Decree 269/2003, which established the Italian Medicines Agency (AIFA) and concerned the pricing and reimbursement system; and
+- Legislative Decree 269/2003, which established the Italian Medicines Agency (AIFA) and addressed certain aspects of the pricing and reimbursement system; and

 Are any legislative changes proposed or expected in the near future?